heyitsrobert/BackReminder/README.md

-**BackReminder**
+# BackReminder

-Reminds you every 20-30 minutes, to stretch out to keep good posture.
+A python application that reminds you every 20-30 minutes, to stretch out to keep good posture.

-# Download
+## Download
 [Click anywhere here to go to the Download Page](https://github.com/heyitsrobert/BackReminder/releases)

 Alternatively, click the Releases button at the top.